skaivolas/sobhani/articles-to-digest/md-articles/aspectEncoding.md

 Languages*, ed. by Mary Ritchie Key, 145-65.
 Philadelphia: University of Pennsylvania Press.

-———.
-2000. *Discourse Features of New Testament Greek: A Coursebook on the Information Structure of New Testament Greek.* 2<sup>nd</sup>
+Levinsohn, Stephen H. 2000. *Discourse Features of New Testament Greek: A Coursebook on the Information Structure of New Testament Greek.* 2<sup>nd</sup>
 edition.
 Dallas: SIL International.

-———.
-2009. *Self-Instruction Materials on Narrative Discourse Analysis*.
-Online at [http://www.sil.org/\~levinsohns.](http://www.sil.org/~levinsohns) Longacre, Robert E. 1989. *Joseph: A Story of Divine Providence: A Text Theoretical and Textlinguistic Analysis of*

-*Genesis 37 and 39-48*.
+Levinsohn, Stephen H. 2009. *Self-Instruction Materials on Narrative Discourse Analysis*.
+Online at [http://www.sil.org/\~levinsohns.](http://www.sil.org/~levinsohns) Longacre, Robert E. 1989. *Joseph: A Story of Divine Providence: A Text Theoretical and Textlinguistic Analysis of* *Genesis 37 and 39-48*.
 Winona Lake: Eisenbrauns.

-———.
-1994. *Weqatal* forms in Biblical Hebrew prose.
+Levinsohn, Stephen H. 1994. *Weqatal* forms in Biblical Hebrew prose.
 In *Biblical Hebrew and Discourse Linguistics*, ed. by Robert

 D. Bergen, 50-98.
 Dallas: Summer Institute of Linguistics.